2026 - Affordable Housing: Enhancement Projects / Production

 PASS Program: MOHCD manages one amortizing debt product called Preservation and Seismic Safety (PASS) Program that provides below-market rate debt to acquisition/preservation projects, thereby reducing the need for direct capital subsidy.

 Tax Increment Financing: Tax Increment Financing (TIF) was historically the largest source of local financing for the San Francisco Redevelopment Agency.
-When California dissolved redevelopment agencies in 2012, this source of funding was discontinued for local governments.
+When California dissolved redevelopment agencies in 2012, this source of funding was discontinued for local governments except to fund existing obligations (projects).
 As the successor agency to the Redevelopment Agency, OCII can still make use of this source to meet its affordable housing production obligations.
+In 2023, Senate Bill No. 593 was approved which authorizes OCII to use a limited form of tax increment financing, which consists of residual tax increment only available to the City, to fund and develop the 5,842 units that the former San Francisco Redevelopment Agency demolished and never replaced.
+This effort is referred to as the Replacement Housing Obligation.
+This source of funding, using limited tax increment and limited tax increment bonds to pay for the housing construction, will occur over many years.

 Federal Funds: Federal funds come to San Francisco through formula grant programs, including HOME Investment Partnerships Program (HOME) funds (for new production) and Community Development Block Grant (CDBG) (for acquisition and preservation).
 Although the availability of federal funding has decreased over the years, HOME and CDBG continue to play a role in San Francisco’s housing production and preservation.